manjunathani-spring2020/webapp/README.md

 # Account and Bill management App

 ## Overview
-**myaccountapp** is a Django project containing various apis for user accounts and bills
+**myaccountapp** is a Django project containing various apis for user accounts and bills.

 ## Requirements to run the application:
 * Django 2.0+